euiyounghwang/ELK_Stack_Repo/README.md

 - When connecting to an Elasticsearch instance with the Python elasticsearch client library, especially when SSL/TLS is enabled on the Elasticsearch server, you often need to provide the Certificate Authority (CA) certificate in PEM format to ensure secure and verified communication.
 - Basic authentication is a simple authentication scheme built into the HTTP protocol.
 The client sends HTTP requests with the Authorization header that contains a base64-encoded string username:password

+- Openssl allows us to retrieve the ssl expiration date from the remote serivce url.
+The openssl "s_client" command is a powerful tool for interacting with
+SSL/TLS servers
+  - openssl s_client -connect localhost:9200 -showcerts
+  - echo | openssl s_client -connect localhost:8480 | openssl x509 -noout -dates

 ```bash

 # Python